 Opinion: In the pipeline

-Derek Lowe is an experienced medicinal chemist in the pharmaceutical industry, working on preclinical drug discovery.
+Derek Lowe is a medicinal chemist experienced in preclinical drug discovery